w3c/rdf-star-wg/docs/sugar-proposal.md

 # A draft proposal for satisfying the main requirement of the working group

 This is a proposal to satisfy the main requirement of the working group by **adding syntactic shorthands to concrete syntaxes for RDF** and **making no changes to either RDF graphs or the core semantics of RDF**.
-This proposal moves away from the "quoted triples" of the CG report to the idea of named occurrences of triples.
+The proposal moves away from the "quoted triples" of the CG report to the idea of named occurrences of triples.
+It started out as https://lists.w3.org/Archives/Public/public-rdf-star-wg/2024Jan/0095.html

 ## Named occurrences of triples